WHAT IS AN INFERIORITY COMPLEX? CAUSES & HOW TO OVERCOME IT

 5. Perfectionism

+Perfectionism causes a sense of inferiority complex by setting impossible standards that are out of reach, which leads to feelings of failure, self-doubt, and self-criticism.
+Instead of celebrating progress, perfectionists focus on what went wrong.
 This inner voice may sound like I could have done better.
 This inner critic destroys self-esteem and reinforces the belief that they are inferior to others.
-They compare their results, appearance, or achievements to those who seem more “perfect” feeding a sense of inferiority.
+They compare their achievements to those who seem more “perfect”, feeding a sense of inferiority.

 “Perfectionism is a silent thief—it robs you of self-worth by convincing you that anything less than flawless makes you a failure.”